 The processes of inspiration and expiration are vital for providing oxygen to tissues and removing carbon dioxide from the body.
-Inspiration occurs via contraction of muscles such as the diaphragm, whereas expiration tends to be passive at rest.
-This process changes slightly when breathing is forced.
+Inspiration occurs via active contraction of muscles such as the diaphragm – whereas expiration tends to be passive.

-This article shall discuss the process of inspiration and expiration at rest, how this changes during forced breathing and relevant clinical conditions.
+In this article, we shall look at the physiology of ventilation – the process of inspiration and expiration and rest, during forced breathing and their clinical correlations.

 The Lungs and Breathing